shukriadams/discord-giveawaybot/README.md

 doesn't have much meaning if the activation code is attached to the giveaway, as the previous winner will already have it.

+### rules

+Simple rules text can be found using

+    rules

+To set rules text, admin pemission is required.
+Use

+    rules Your text here ...

 ### start

 Immediately starts a giveaway.